Lopera47/cardiodisease_SVCandRFC_MLhypertuning/ReadME.md

 General information:
-1 This is a personal project done for Luis Lopera
+1 This is a personal project done by Luis Lopera
-2 The main aim is to improve my machine learnig and deep learning skills 3 In this project I used datasets from kaggle and from an Indian lakes 4 The requierements are in requierement.txt
+2 The main aim is to improve my machine learnig skills aplying a SVC and RFC models 3 In this project I used a dataset from kaggle based on a cardio disease exams 4 The requierements are on requierement.txt

 License:
 This is a open resource code, if someone wants to use it, go ahead.

 Contents:
-1 in: files used as a inputs
+1 in: files used as a inputs and its metadata
-2 out: final files as part of the outputs
-3 functions.py: script with all the functions used
-4 EDA.ipynb: file with the exploratory analysys data
+2 out: final files as part of the outputs including the best classificators (models) 3 EDA.ipynb: file with the exploratory analysys data
-5 linear_regre.ipynb: build and run a linear regression model 6 neural_link_multiclass.ipynb: build and run a multiclass classification model using neural links
+4 SVMclassifier.ipynb: build, run and the hyperparameterization of a super vector machine model 5 RFclassifier.ipynb: build, run and the hyperparameterization of a Random forest model